The NRC uses an integrated process to plan, budget, and assess its performance. Three principal publications document

 Conference Expense Waivers and Reports

 On November 9, 2011, President Obama issued Executive Order (EO) 13589, entitled "Promoting Efficient Spending," which directed Federal agencies to "take even more aggressive steps to ensure the Government is a good steward of taxpayer money."
 The related OMB Memorandum M-12-12, dated May 11, 2012 and subsequent OMB Memorandum M-17-08, dated November 25, 2016, recognized that "the Federal Government has a responsibility to [ensure] that Federal funds are used for purposes that are appropriate, cost effective, and important to the core mission" of each agency.
 As part of the effort to safeguard Federal funds, Section 2 of the OMB memorandum directed agencies to "exercise discretion and judgment in ensuring that conference expenses are appropriate, necessary, and managed in a manner that minimizes expense to taxpayers."
 Specifically, OMB outlined a series of new conference-related policies and practices, which directed agencies to initiate senior-level review of all planned conferences, initiate senior level approval of all future conference expenses in excess of $100,000, prohibit expenses in excess of $500,000 on a single conference (unless the agency head issues a waiver to achieve a compelling purpose), and report publicly on all conference expenses in excess of $100,000.

-Consistent with that guidance, on June 12, 2013, NRC Chairman Macfarlane issued a waiver for the 2014 Regulatory Information Conference (RIC), to be held March 11-13, 2014, citing exceptional circumstances under which spending more than $500,000 on this event is the most cost-effective option to achieve a compelling purpose.
-Chairman Macfarlane also issued a waiver for the 2013 RIC, held on March 12-14, 2013.
-Senior-level approval was obtained for the NRC-sponsored International Regulators Conference for Nuclear Security, held on December 4-6, 2012, which had total expenses in excess of $100,000.
-By January 31 of each year, the NRC will provide a description of all agency-sponsored conferences from the previous fiscal year for which the net expenses associated with the conference exceeded $100,000.
+Consistent with that guidance, on August 6, 2014, NRC Chairman Macfarlane issued a waiver for the 2015 Regulatory Information Conference (RIC), to be held March 10-12, 2015, citing exceptional circumstances under which spending more than $500,000 on this event is the most cost-effective option to achieve a compelling purpose.
+Chairman Macfarlane also issued a waiver on July 22, 2021 for the 2022 RIC, scheduled on March 8-10, 2022.
+The 2022 RIC was held virtually and was the only NRC-sponsored conference in fiscal year (FY) 2014 for which the net expenses associated with the conference exceeded $100,000.
 Detail on the 2014 RIC is provided in the FY 2014 Conference Report below.

 Strategic Sustainability Performance Plan